 The projector has the Multi-scan system to conform to almost all computer output signals quickly (p.34).
-Supported resolution up to WUXGA.
+Up to UXGA resolution can be accepted.

 • Useful Functions for Presentation

 Digital zoom function allows you to focus on the crucial information during a presentation (pp.29, 40).